Let's NOT Complicate Things

-Look, no matter how complicated the ivory towers of finance make their investment products, the key to retiring comfortably boils down to one simple principle:
+Look, no matter how complicated the ivory towers of finance make their investment products, the key to a comfortable retirement boils down to one simple principle:

 1. Discover a work you would never dream of retiring from unless your health forced you to.